XiPotatonium/xilang/README.md

 # xilang

-A toy programming language that runs on a simply virtual machine.
+A toy programming language that runs on a simple virtual machine.